 - The second statement allows the specified user to get objects from the bucket.

-[ORG-ID]with your organization’s cloud ID.[USER-ID]with the ID of the user you want to grant read-only access to.[BUCKET-NAME]with the name of the bucket you want to grant read-only access to.
+[ORG-ID]with your organization’s ID.[USER-ID]with the ID of the user you want to grant read-only access to.[BUCKET-NAME]with the name of the bucket you want to grant read-only access to.

 Read-only for a specific bucket for a specific user